 Incidents like the one discussed in this blog entry also serves as a reminder that emails from known or trusted senders do not guarantee that they are wholly legitimate.
 Users must remain vigilant and exercise caution when clicking on links or downloading attachments, even from trusted sources.

-Here are several proactive measures and mitigation strategies that organisations can implement:
+Here are several proactive measures and mitigation strategies that organizations can implement:

-- Security Awareness: Conduct regular awareness sessions and comprehensive training programmes to educate users.
+- Security Awareness: Conduct regular awareness sessions and comprehensive training programs to educate users.
 By providing detailed information and practical guidance, users can develop a strong understanding of potential risks and how to mitigate them.
-Furthermore, it is essential to emphasise the importance of verifying the legitimacy of target URLs before accessing them.
+Furthermore, it is essential to emphasize the importance of verifying the legitimacy of target URLs before accessing them.
 Rather than assuming all URLs are safe, users should be encouraged to exercise caution and employ reliable methods to confirm the authenticity and security of the websites they visit.
-Conducting regular phishing attack simulation exercises serves as a proactive approach to raising awareness amongst employees.
+Conducting regular phishing attack simulation exercises serves as a proactive approach to raising awareness among employees.

 - Continuous Monitoring: It is highly recommended to establish a robust system for continuous monitoring by centrally collecting and closely monitoring logs, particularly Microsoft 365 access and MFA logs to promptly identify, investigate and respond to any suspicious access activities.
 Automation should also be considered to swiftly disable or lock account access in response to suspicious indicators such as impossible travel or brute-force attempts.